-Speaking of contours, there is a learning curve to be sure, and we are not talking of the Sal Maglie variety.
+Speaking of and in contours there’s a learning curve to be sure, and I’m not talking of the Sal Maglie variety.
 The late cold-war event inspired a no-doubt entertaining TV movie, The Comrades of Summer, a few years later.

 Progress continues apace via the Russian Federation of Baseball, and Russia even grabbed a Silver Medal at the EBC in 2001.
 (Greece won its lone CEB Silver the year before; and, having resorted to their language, let me now say that France sneaked in a medal, too.)